mfiers/Moa/doc/markdown/extending.md

 ## Moa organizational units - moa_ids

 In the previous chapter, both title and description are fairly self evident.
 The `moa_ids` variable is, however, more complicated.
-Each template must have, at least one, unique, preferaby short, identifier linked to it.
-This `moa_id` helps in defining variable space for each template.
+Each template must have a unique, preferaby short, identifier linked to it.
+This `moa_id` helps in defining variable space for a template.
 The moa_id returns when defining template specific variables and targets.
-All template specific variables have the moa\_id as a part of their name, so do the major targets of a template.
+All template specific variables have the `moa\_id` as a part of their name, as do the major targets of a template.

 Use of uniqued ids allow Moa to stack several templates into a larger, more complicated, templates.
 This might be usefull describing a set of resembling tasks that have a lot of overlapping code.
 Another powerful use is to create complex jobs that execute a mini-pipeline in one run.
 For example, gathering a filter a specific set of sequences (using the gather template) and creating a BLAST database from that.

-Using ids allows functional sepeartion of tasks withing a template, or within a stacked template.
-It is advisable to start creating templates with only one task.
-For each task, a set of specific variables need to be defined.
+The design of moa allows, potentially, for stacked templates.
+These are combined templates containing multiple sub templates, separated by multiple ``moa_ids``.
+This is however an experimental feature.
+It is recommended to use only on moa_id per template

 Given that a template can define multiple tasks, a moa\_id are added to the moa\_ids array using the following syntax:

     moa_ids += revcomp

-## taks specfic variables
+## job descriptive variables

 Identifier           Description
 -----------------    ---------------------------------------------------